Ouranosinc/Magpie/docs/permissions.rst

 conditions must be applied at different hierarchy levels.
 By default, if no ``access`` indication is provided when creating a new :term:`Permission`, :attr:`Access.ALLOW` is employed since `Magpie` resolves all ``access`` to a :term:`Resource` as :attr:`Access.DENY` unless explicitly granted.
-In other words, `Magpie` assumes that administrators adding new :term:`Permission` entries indent to grant :term:`Service` or :term:`Resource` access for the targeted :term:`User` or :term:`Group`.
+In other words, `Magpie` assumes that administrators adding new :term:`Permission` entries intent to grant :term:`Service` or :term:`Resource` access for the targeted :term:`User` or :term:`Group`.
 Any :term:`Permission` specifically created using :attr:`Access.DENY` should be involved only to revert a previously resolved :attr:`Access.ALLOW`, as they are otherwise redundant to default :term:`Effective Permissions` resolution.